At

 is well documented for their grandiose spending and shallow pursuit of a team

 felt built into the brick and mortar.
-Barclays Center and the Brooklyn Nets created a
+Barclays Center Brooklyn and does well to distract from

 the basketball that happens in Brooklyn .